lijinns/Human-Activity-Recognition-Using-Smartphones/README.md

 # Human-Activity-Recognition-Using-Smartphones

 The data set of 'Human Activity Recognition using Smartphones' task is freely available in web.
-Download the same.
+Download the dataset.

 The functions.py file contains necessary functions to select best model.